 Step 3: Continue to simmer, and add the parmesan cheese.
 Add salt and pepper to taste.
 Feel free to toss in some fresh basil or parsley if you like!
 As this sauce simmers, it gets a great creamy texture!
 Serve it hot.

 In the fall, try this tasty Gluten Free Pumpkin Alfredo Sauce variation!

 Ways To Serve This Gluten Free Alfredo Sauce:

 There are so many ways to serve this homemade sauce besides serving it over pasta!

-- If you are looking for a delicious vegetable option, drizzle this gluten free Alfredo sauce over a Whole Roasted Cauliflower.
+- If you want a delicious vegetable option, drizzle this gluten free Alfredo sauce over a Whole Roasted Cauliflower.
 Does this make you think about all the delicious pasta dishes you can use this quick and easy gluten free sauce with?

 - This sauce is also delicious in this Super Cheesy Zucchini Ribbon Lasagna Alfredo.
 My picky kids didn't even notice that this lasagna had zucchini ribbons instead of lasagna noodles.
 Cheese can hide veggies perfectly!

 - This homemade alfredo sauce also tasted incredible on my Gluten Free Pizza Crust recipe!

 It would be very difficult to use non-dairy milk products in this recipe and get that same classic flavor.
 Because of this, I have not tested this Alfredo with dairy-free alternatives.
-This is a good recipe to try if you are looking for vegan Alfredo sauce.
+This is an excellent recipe to try if you are looking for vegan Alfredo sauce.